 "Draw your ideas with those letters." ~Hiba, age 16

 We love giving an opportunity to young people to tell their own stories — whether it's essays about their personal lives, creative short stories, or oral tales inherited from their elders.
 In the rural communities where we collaborate, young people are so rarely heard from.
 This program amplifies and elevates these unheard voices.
 When students can express themselves, their confidence, bravery, and mind blossom; and we've seen it happen many times.
-As Oliveseed Press, we publish student anthologies in printed books and in ebooks on Issuu.com to share freely with the world.
+As Oliveseed Press, we publish student anthologies in printed books and in digital form to share freely with the world.

-During Covid, students in the Maasai Mara were sequestered at home for 8 months.
-Many of these students live in earthen homes without power or light.
-We invited students to write about their time at home.
-We published a collection of their essays in a book and held an event in January 2022 to honor the young writers.
+During Covid, students in the Maasai Mara were sequestered at home for 8 months, many in earthen homes without power or light.
+We invited students to write about their time at home, published a collection of their essays, and held an event in 2022 to honor the young writers.

-Linda from Aitong Primary School being interviewed on national television at our Student Voices from Kenya event.
+Linda, age 13 from Aitong Primary School, being interviewed on national television at our Student Voices from Kenya event.

 "It became a matter of survival for all of us."